-- Deficiency of G6PD leads to deficiency in NADPH,H+, which is needed for regeneration of reduced glutathione (GSH), which is needed to protect cells against oxidative stress. - The deficiency is sex-linked co-dominant. but females are - Co-dominance means that both allelomorphic areas genes in a heterozygous individual have equal importance.
+- Deficiency of G6PD leads to deficiency in NADPH,H+, which is needed for regeneration of reduced glutathione (GSH), which is needed to protect cells against oxidative stress. - The deficiency is sex-linked co-dominant. - Co-dominance means that both allelomorphic genes in a heterozygous individual have equal importance.